-Campus security patrols at all campuses are available daily when classes are in session.
+Campus Safety patrols at all campuses and escorts are available daily when classes are in session.
 The Site Director will have the most current security schedule for all sites, Hartnell Main Campus and Alisal Campus have 24/7 Campus Safety Officer coverage.